christianpflugradt/Passbird/README.md

 ## Migrating Passbird 4.x.x to Passbird 5.x.x

+With the release of Passbird 5.x.x, the Tree structure has been updated to use AES-GCM encryption, a method recommended by NIST for enhanced security.
+Additionally, the file structure has been modified to prepare for upcoming features related to shortcuts.
+Due to these changes, migrating from Passbird 4.x.x requires exporting and reimporting your passwords.

+Migration Steps:
+1. Export Your Passwords:
-The Tree structure has changed as Passbird 5.x.x is now encrypted using AES-GCM, an encryption algorithm recommended by NIST.
-Furthermore, the structure of the file has slightly changed in preparation of an upcoming feature related to shortcuts.For that reason, using Passbird 4.x.x, all Passwords must be exported using the `export` command (letter `e`).
-The export will preserve Nests and Proteins, so no data should get lost in the process.
-Nevertheless, it is recommended to manually back up the folder where Passbird resides in case something goes wrong.
+Using Passbird 4.x.x, export all stored passwords by executing the export command `e`.
+The export will preserve Nests, Proteins, and other data, ensuring no loss of information.
+However, it is strongly recommended to manually back up the entire Passbird folder as an additional safeguard.
+2. Prepare for Update:
+After exporting, terminate Passbird and delete the password database file named passbird.tree.
+This file is no longer compatible with the updated format.
+3. Update Passbird:

-After creating an export file, terminate Passbird and delete the password database file named `passbird.tree`.
-Now update Passbird to 5.x.x and start the program.
-Passbird will output an error because the password database cannot be read.
-Ignore this error and run the `import` command (letter `i`), which will restore the database and all Nests, Passwords and Proteins.
+Replace your Passbird installation with version 5.x.x and start the program.
+An error will appear indicating that the password database cannot be read.
+This is expected and can be safely ignored.
+4. Import Your Passwords:
+Execute the import command `i` to restore your data.
+This process will reimport all Nests, Passwords, and Proteins into the updated format.

-## <a name="faq"></a>Frequently Asked Questions
+## Frequently Asked Questions

 ### Is Passbird the right tool for me?
-If you prefer the terminal to a graphical user interface, and you don't need to manage hundreds of Passwords, you might want to give Passbird a chance.
-Keep in mind that Passbird does not use a hierarchy for managing its Eggs, so you might have a hard time memorizing all those EggId or thinking of good and consistent names if you want to store hundreds of Passwords or also want to store related information such as urls and usernames.
-Passbird will be able to store such meta information in a future version.
+If you prefer the terminal to a graphical user interface and do not need to manage hundreds of passwords, Passbird might be a good choice for you.
+Note that Passbird does not use a hierarchical system for managing Eggs.
+As such, if you need to store hundreds of passwords, or if you require a detailed structure for related information like URLs or usernames, you may find it challenging to organize your data.

 ### Is Passbird secure?
-Short answer: No.

-Long answer: I am not a security expert and Passbird has not been reviewed by such.
-Passbird uses a Keystore and a Cipher to symmetrically encrypt all data using a master Password chosen by the user.
-All data is generally handled in byte arrays by the application.
-All user input is read and program output is written as single bytes.
-Only for copying a Password to clipboard I store it in a string because I know no other way to write to the clipboard using Java.
-Once sensitive decrypted data has been used, like written to the clipboard, the byte array will be overwritten with random bytes.
-The Password database is encoded at the individual Egg level and then again for the whole file, so from analyzing it in a hex editor you should not even be able to tell how many Passwords are currently stored in it.
-Passbird is also completely offline.
-If I were to take a wild guess I would say it is probably reasonably safe.
+Passbird has not been reviewed by security experts.
+It uses a Keystore and a Cipher to encrypt all data symmetrically with a master password chosen by the user.
+Sensitive data is generally handled as byte arrays, and decrypted data is immediately overwritten after use.
+The password database is doubly encoded, both at the individual Egg level and for the entire file, making it difficult to determine even the number of stored passwords from a hex editor.
+Passbird operates entirely offline.
+While these measures likely offer reasonable security, they are not guaranteed.

-### Does Passbird support unicode?
+### Does Passbird support Unicode?

-No. Many programs don't support unicode characters in Passwords.
-In fact some don't even allow common special characters like backslashes or spaces.
-Supporting advanced character sets didn't seem worth it to me, thus Passbird translates every byte into an ascii character.
-You may input a unicode character which is represented in several bytes and Passbird will interpret it as multiple ascii characters.
-I advise against doing that.
-You might have trouble reproducing the correct input and end up with some broken Eggs that you can't delete.
+No. Many programs do not support Unicode characters in passwords, and some even restrict special characters like backslashes or spaces.
+Passbird translates every byte into an ASCII character.
+Inputting Unicode characters will result in multiple ASCII characters, which may cause inconsistencies and make certain Eggs undeletable.
+It is advised to avoid Unicode inputs.

 ### How do I update Passbird?

-Passbird uses semantic versioning in the style of *x.y.z* where x is the major version, y the minor version and z the patch level version.
-Updating to a minor or patch level version is very simple: Just download the jar file and use it.
-Consult the migration notes in this Readme when upgrading to the next major version.
+Passbird follows semantic versioning (*x.y.z*, where `x` is the major version, `y` the minor version, and `z` the patch level).
+To update to a minor or patch version, download the latest JAR file and use it as usual.
+For major updates, consult the migration notes provided in this README.

-You will always find the ten most recent versions of Passbird [at my website](https://pflugradts.de/password-manager/).
-There you will also find the checksum for each jar file.
-You can use the program `md5sum`, pre-installed on many operating systems, to verify file integrity: `md5sum filename`

-A more automated but less secure alternative to manually updating Passbird is [Passbird-Updater](https://gitlab.com/christianpflugradt/passbird-updater).
-Please consult its [README](https://gitlab.com/christianpflugradt/passbird-updater#passbird-updater) before using it.
-Passbird Updater is not part of Passbird and the recommended way is to manually update Passbird.
+You can find the ten most recent versions of Passbird [on the official website](https://pflugradts.de/password-manager/), along with checksums for verifying file integrity using tools like `md5sum`.
+For an automated but less secure update process, consider [Passbird-Updater](https://github.com/christianpflugradt/passbird-updater), though manual updates are recommended.

-### What can I do if I forget my master Password?
+### What happens if I lose my master password or keystore file?
-Without the correct master Password you cannot decrypt your Password database.
-There is no way to bypass this protection.
-The only thing you can do is to try and find out your Password via brute force.
-Passbird terminates after 3 wrong attempts so if the program is still running after 3 guesses, you have guessed correctly.
-I am not aware of any way to protect against brute force attacks by the way, since an attacker could simply brute force the keystore itself instead of using Passbird to find out the correct Password.
-The best protection is a secure Password that would take a long time to guess, and to keep your keystore file safe.
+Losing your master password or keystore file results in permanent data loss.
+The master password is required to decrypt the database, and the keystore file stores the encryption key.
+Even recreating the keystore with the same master password will not regenerate the same encryption key.

+If you forget your master password, your only recourse is brute force guessing.

-### What can I do if I lose the keystore file?
+### How do I back up my passwords?
-Your master Password will allow Passbird to retrieve the encryption key from the keystore.
-Without the encryption key your Password database cannot be decrypted.
-If you recreate the keystore with the same master Password, the encryption key will NOT be the same.
-Losing your keystore file means permanently losing access to your Password database.
+Passbird supports file-based backups for the password database (`passbird.tree`), configuration file (`passbird.yml`), and keystore file (`passbird.sec`).
+These can be automatically managed through the backup settings in `passbird.yml`.
+Refer to the [configuration section](./CONFIGURATION.md) for details on enabling and customizing backups.

+While Passbird does not offer built-in online backup features, you can securely store these backup files using external tools like Nextcloud, Dropbox, or similar cloud services.
+Ensure that the storage location of your backups is well-protected, as these files contain sensitive data necessary for password recovery.

+### Can Passbird integrate with browsers or other tools?
+No. Passbird is designed with a 100% offline philosophy, ensuring maximum privacy and security.
+It does not integrate with browsers, plugins, or other tools.
+For users requiring browser integration, a different password manager may be more suitable.

 ### Can I run multiple instances of Passbird?
-Of course!
-For example, I use separate Password databases for personal and work related Passwords.
-You can run them in different terminal windows at the same time and the instances won't be aware of each other.
+Yes.
+For example, you might use separate databases for personal and work-related passwords.
+These can be run simultaneously in different terminal windows, as the instances operate independently.

-### Can you add a graphical interface?
-No. The core characteristic of Passbird is its gui-less nature.
-If you want a gui, use one of the popular gui-based Password managers such as Keepass.

-### Can you implement feature xyz?
-It depends.
-If I think that feature is useful, and it fits with Passbird I might implement it.
-Why don't you open a [GitHub Issue](https://gitlhub.com/christianpflugradt/passbird/issues) for it? :-)